azdanov/MoviesApp/README.md

 A rating for a movie can be added or deleted by any authenticated user.
 A user can only rate a movie once.

 If get movie request is made with a valid token, the user's rating for the movie is included in the response.

+---

+Versioning is done added by using [ASP.NET API Versioning](https://github.com/dotnet/aspnet-api-versioning).